jgraydus/compilers-cs415/README.md

 ## Description ##

+tl;dr parser combinator for lexer, LL1 and LR1 parser generators for parser, some good decisions were made, some bad decisions were made, learned a lot

 This is a project for a class on compilers using the book Compiler Construction Principles and Practice by Kenneth C. Louden.
 The code includes compilers for two languages described in the book: the